 Maria feels so lucky to work in a job that she truly loves.
 She has a passion for helping every child on her caseload reach their full potential.
 She is excited to continue to support the children and families who usually see her at Fraser Street through our new Tele-Health platform.

 As a Physiotherapist, Maria strongly believes in involving the whole family in therapy.
 She advocates for making Physio FUN at home.
 She knows a kid who enjoys the movement and exercises that are prescribed are going to achieve their goals so quickly!
-She makes a huge effort to make each game and exercises specific to the kid.
-She is a well of knowledge for Star Wars Friends, Marvel and Harry Potter.
-(Since joining KPG she has learned about Minecraft, Paw Patrol and oh so many Disney songs)
+She makes a huge effort to make each game and exercise specific to the kid.
+She has a wealth of knowledge about Star Wars, Friends, Marvel and Harry Potter.
+(Since joining KPG she has learned about Minecraft, Paw Patrol and oh so many Disney songs).

 Maria’s love of the outdoors brought her to the Pacific North West, camping, hiking, rock climbing, yoga, cycling and snowboarding are a few of the things she keeps busy with.